ZaninAndrea/school-notes/english_literature/restoration.md

 In the last voyage he finds the Yahoos, that are similar to his race.
 In that lands live also the Wims, wise horses.
 The Wims are intelligent and Gulliver would like to live with them forever, but they do not allow him to stay with them.

 When he comes back to England he doesn't know any longer were he belongs and is disgusted of his own wife.

+**Beloved horses, Hateful Men**
+He sais that he's prouder to listen to his master than to speak in the wisest assembly in europe.
+He loves and respect the Wims (Horses), but despises the Yahoos and above all himself.
+He thinks that his countrymen are just a little bit smarter than the Yahoos.